dave1010/pandora/README.md

 ## Basic Usage

-TODO: Include basic usage instructions here.
+TODO: Include basic usage instructions here. mention WORKDIR and the guide

 ## Usage with Other Docker Containers